 After we were seated, we started with drinks (at least Professor Lebrun and I did – my employer seldom drank).

 When the drinks arrived, the professor sipped his Tom Collins, nodded, took another sip, and then put it down.
 He smiled.
 "Please don't keep me in suspense.
-Dinner with you two is always enjoyable, but when the call comes at the last minute, with such an undertone of urgency..."
+Dinner with you two is always enjoyable, of course, but when the call comes at the last minute, with such an undertone of urgency..."

 My employer nodded.
 "Your deduction is correct.
 What have you heard about recent events in town?"